-- Cache: Stale objects are only available for cacheable content. - Shielding: If you don't have shielding enabled, a POP can only serve stale on errors if a request for that cacheable object was made through that POP before.
+- Cache: Stale objects are only available for cacheable content. - VCL: Setting req.hash_always_miss or req.hash_ignore_busy variable to true invalidates the effect of stale-while-revalidate. - Shielding: If you don't have shielding enabled, a POP can only serve stale on errors if a request for that cacheable object was made through that POP before.
 We recommend enabling shielding to increase the probability that stale content on error exists.
 Shielding is also a good way to quickly refill the cache after performing a purge all. - Requests: As traffic to your site increases, you're more likely to see stale objects available (even if shielding is disabled).
 It's reasonable to assume that popular assets will be cached at multiple POPs. - Least Recently Used (LRU): Fastly has an LRU list, so objects are not necessarily guaranteed to stay in cache for the entirety of their TTL (time to live).
 But eviction is dependent on many factors, including the object's request frequency, its TTL, the POP from which it's being served.
-For instance, objects with a TTL of longer than 3700s get written to disk, whereas objects with shorter TTLs end up in transient, in-memory-only storage.
+For instance, objects with a TTL of 3700s or longer get written to disk, whereas objects with shorter TTLs end up in transient, in-memory-only storage.
 We recommend setting your TTL to more than 3700s when possible. - Purges: Whenever possible, you should purge content using our soft purge feature.
 Soft purge allows you to easily mark content as outdated (stale) instead of permanently deleting it from Fastly's caches.
 If you can't use soft purge, we recommend purging by URL or using surrogate keys instead of performing a purge all.